alehander92/nim-quicktest/README.md

 Basically most of the generation should be automatically composed based on compile time type introspection, but you should be able to tweak options for each element of the type

-Oh, and it kinda works in node, too
+Oh, and it kinda works in the node js backend too